 The file linked above contains several "symbol families."
 Each family includes a number of related irrigation symbols.

-The blue text below each symbol indicates that symbol's DWG filename.
+The blue text below each symbol consists of that symbol's DWG filename.

-Our symbol library also includes a family called Family X. We created this symbol family specifically to allow users to customize the symbols.
+Our symbol library also includes a family of spray symbols called Family X. We created this symbol family specifically to allow users to customize the symbols.

 The symbols in Family X are essentially blank, allowing you to make extensive changes to them.
-Note that they are organized by radius size.
+Note that they're organized by radius size.

 Symbol Library Organization

 You can find the source DWG file for each of our symbols within the folder LandFX/Blocks/Graphics/Irrigation.
-From here, select the folder for the type of equipment whose symbol you would like to modify.
-The drawing files for each symbol type will be located in the folder with the corresponding name.
+From here, select the folder for the type of equipment whose symbol you want to modify.
+For example, the spray symbols are in the spray folder.